seung-gu/Lego_LED/attiny85_oled/README.md

 ### Libraries
 Tiny4kOLED library is used.
 Other libraries such as u8g2, Adafruit_SSD1306 are too big to compile in the small size ATtiny85 flash memory (8k).
-The Tiny4kOLED library uses a unique display approach, treating each block of 8 rows as a single "page" and reading pixel data in a bottom-to-top sequence.
+The Tiny4kOLED library supports GDDRAM (Graphic Display Data RAM) approach that is proposed from SSD1306 library, treating each block of 8 rows as a single "page" and reading pixel data in a bottom-to-top sequence.
 This data is then represented in hexadecimal format.
 For example, with a 64x32 pixel OLED display, the memory would store a total of 256 hexadecimal values (64 columns x 4 pages), each corresponding to an 8-row segment of the display.

 ![image](https://github.com/user-attachments/assets/2cec513f-f403-4856-9d65-a573549c177c)